Configuration

 Configuration Section

-The configuration section defines test scenarios to be executed.
+The configuration section defines which runs are to be executed.
 It is a list where each entry represents a scenario with its parameters and variations.

 Scenario Definition